Abbreviated Curriculum Vitae (Full CV available upon request)

 Mougoué, Jacqueline-Bethel. “‘Women, Smile to Kill’: The Lexicon of Self-Esteem, ‘Natural’ Beauty and Bodily Practices in Metropolitan Cameroon.”
 Under review.

 Mougoué, Jacqueline-Bethel. “‘Where are all the Women who used to be Good Athletes in their School Days?’: Sports and Gendered Leisure in Anglophone Cameroon in the 1960s and 1970s.”
-In Everyday Life on the African Continent: Fun, Leisure, and Expressivity, edited by Kemi Balogun, Lisa Gilman, Melissa Graboyes, Habib Iddrisu.
-Under review by Ohio University Press.
+In Everyday Life on the African Continent: Fun, Leisure, and Expressivity.
+Edited by Kemi Balogun, Lisa Gilman, Melissa Graboyes, Habib Iddrisu.
+Under review.

 Guest Editor, “Bodily Practices and Aesthetic Rituals in 20th Century Africa,” African Studies Review.

 “‘The Free Women Menace’: Gender, Unruly Spinsters, and ‘Civilized Harlots’ in Postcolonial Cameroon.”
 Single Lives: 200 Years of Independent Women in Literature & Popular Culture Conference, University College Dublin, Ireland, October 14, 2017.